Skip to main content

 Muhammara

-Spicy-sweet dip from Aleppo featuring roasted red peppers, finely ground walnuts, Aleppo pepper, breadcrumbs, olive oil, garlic, and lemon juice.
-Layers of complexity make this famous throughout the Middle East.
+A spicy-sweet Aleppo dip built from roasted red peppers, finely ground walnuts, Aleppo pepper, breadcrumbs, olive oil, garlic, and lemon juice.
+Its depth has earned it fans across the Middle East.

 Hummus